Number of donors to the LDCs/SIDS Trust Fund as of 2 December 2019

-Number of new donors to the LDCs/SIDS Trust Fund as of 25 September 2017
+Number of new donors countries to the LDCs/SIDS Trust Fund by year (as of 23 April 2020)

 Quotes from first 10 donor countries: Quotes from Australia, Germany, Ireland, Italy, Switzerland, The Kindgom of Morocco, The Kingdom of the Netherlands, The Kingdom of Saudi Arabia, The Unired Kingdom of Great Britain and Northern Ireland and Turkey

 Quotes from recent donors:

 “The Bahamas has benefitted from the technical assistance and capacity-building support of the Voluntary Technical Assistance Trust Fund for LDCs and SIDS throughout its journey from a Human Rights Council Observer State, to a candidate State and now as one of only a few SIDS elected to the Council.
 Thus, as a member of the Council, we can truly say that the Trust Fund has been and remains an indispensable partner for us.
 Moreover, we celebrate the fact that the region of the Caribbean Community (CARICOM) was the first to receive support from the Fund for all of its Member States, the majority of which do not have Permanent Missions in Geneva.

 As a Small Island Developing State that established its Mission in Geneva in 2013, The Bahamas understands from experience that a State’s empty seat in the Chamber of the Human Rights Council is not necessarily a question of a country’s commitment to the Council’s objectives, but may be one of capacity.
 We also believe that the Council is made stronger by the diversity of States participating in its work.